Meetings & Events

 Remaining in the scientific workforce after time off for caregiving

-This webinar will focus on NIH programs designed to support re-entry and retention in the scientific workforce after caregiving breaks: the Administrative Supplement to Promote Research Continuity and Retention of NIH Mentored Career Development (K) Award Recipients and Scholars, Administrative Supplement for Continuity of Biomedical and Behavioral Research Among First-Time Recipients of NIH Research Project Grant Awards and Reentry, Reintegration into, and Retraining Supplements.
+This webinar focuses on NIH programs designed to support re-entry and retention in the scientific workforce after caregiving breaks: the Administrative Supplement to Promote Research Continuity and Retention of NIH Mentored Career Development (K) Award Recipients and Scholars, Administrative Supplement for Continuity of Biomedical and Behavioral Research Among First-Time Recipients of NIH Research Project Grant Awards and Reentry, Reintegration into, and Retraining Supplements.

 This event is sponsored by the ASBMB Women in Biochemistry and Molecular Biology Committee.